 This is a combination of one of my favourite restaurant side and one of my favourite sandwiches.
 The Macaroni pasta is coated in a creamy cheddar cheese sauce, with finely sliced ribeye pieces and diced sauté green peppers and onion.

-I use elbow pasta for this recipe, but any pasta shape can be used. farfalle, shells, or cavatappi work well.
+I use elbow pasta for this recipe, but any pasta shape can be used, farfalle, shells, or cavatappi work well.

 A really easy way to get finely sliced steak is by freezing it.
-This will allow you to cut really thin piece so the steak cooks evenly in the pan.
+This will allow you to cut really thin pieces so the steak cooks evenly in the pan.
 The perfect cut for Philly steak is ribeye, however most prime cuts will be fine for the job!
-This philly cheese steak mac n cheese can be on the table with 30 minutes from start to finish.
+This philly cheese steak mac n cheese can be on the table within 30 minutes from start to finish.

 Philly Steak Mac n Cheese

 - 2 Ribeye steaks